Programme Health & Performance

 Health & Performance

-All first year dance students follow a series of lessons about health for dancers.
-Among other topics, these lessons teach them about the balance between load (what is demanded of a dancer) and load bearing capacity (the amount of load a dancer can cope with).
-Attention is devoted to anatomical knowledge and injury prevention, smart training methods, healthy nutrition and lifestyle.
-This package can be adapted to suit all education disciplines at the Academy of Theatre and Dance.
+All first year dance students follow a series of classes about Health & Performance, H&P basic classes.
+Among other topics, these classes teach them about the balance between load (what is demanded of a dancer) and load bearing capacity (the amount of load a dancer can cope with).
+Attention is devoted to anatomical knowledge and injury prevention, lifestyle healthy nutrition / mental skills and smart training.
+The lessons focus on knowledge, insight and practical skills.

 Physical fitness training